alesanabria/rnPosts/README.md

 ### Architecture

-I'm use flux architecture because help the app to be predictable, debuggable and well organized.
+I'm using flux architecture because help me to get that the app be be predictable, debuggable and well organized.

 This Architecture consists basically in three parts actions, reducers, store.

 - **Actions:** events that dispatch new state.

-- **Reducers:** pure functions that help to handle state a return a new one.
+- **Reducers:** pure functions that help to handle state and return a new one.

-- **Store:** is where the state is stored, single source of truth.
+- **Store:** is where all the state is stored, single source of truth.

 - **Components:** handle the UI, the connected with redux are container and the others are presentational or dumb.